 - The nature of blue stragglers: The proposed activity presents the stellar evolution of the type of stars known as blue stragglers, which are similar to, but different from any we studied in our lessons.

 An example of a topic that I would consider not relevant to the course for this project is something related directly to human spaceflight in Earth orbit.
 For example, if you propose to focus your project on the growth of vegetables in the International Space Station to feed the astronauts, I would recommend you choose differently.
+However, if you want to talk about the nature of orbits and celestial mechanics by an investigation of how rockets get humans to the Moon and back, that is much more relevant and a good option for our project.
 If you are unsure if I would consider your topic relevant, please contact me for early feedback prior to submitting your work for Part 1.

 Identify the audience